Survivor of Atlanta spa shootings called wife moments after the rampage: ‘I have been shot!’

 Doctors said Hernandez-Ortiz had been wounded in his forehead, throat, lungs and stomach, and remains in critical condition.
 There is at least one bullet inside his stomach, and at the moment it is too risky for doctors to remove, Gonzalez said.

-But despite the severity of his wounds, doctors have told Gonzalez there are positive signs that show he will recover.
-When doctors have asked him to squeeze their hand, he’s responded.
+But despite the severity of his wounds, doctors have told Gonzalez there are positive signs that he will recover.
+When doctors have asked him to squeeze their hand, he has responded.

 “It will be a long journey ahead, but I thank God for giving him a chance,” Gonzalez said.

 On Wednesday, doctors called Gonzalez and told her Hernandez-Ortiz’s condition is evolving positively.
-She will not be able to see him again for days, due to his heavily sedated state and coronavirus restrictions.
+She will not be able to see him again for days, because of his heavily sedated state and coronavirus restrictions.

-With many questions unanswered about the suspect’s motivations, Gonzalez said her family is devastated about the death of the other victims.
+With many questions unanswered about the suspect’s motivations, Gonzalez said her family is devastated by the deaths of the other victims.

-“I just can’t understand why anyone would do something like this,” she said, adding that she believed her husband was at the wrong place at the wrong time.
+“I just can’t understand why anyone would do something like this,” she said, adding that she believed her husband was in the wrong place at the wrong time.

-Like many others, Hernadez-Ortiz left Guatemala 10 years ago in search of a better life and a way out of poverty.
+Like many others, Hernandez-Ortiz left Guatemala 10 years ago in search of a better life and a way out of poverty.
 Through years of hard work, he managed to open his own business.

-“He came from nothing and has come a long way, that is why I have faith he will survive this,” Gonzalez said.
+“He came from nothing and has come a long way; that is why I have faith he will survive this,” Gonzalez said.
 “He is strong and optimistic, and that should help him get through this.”

-Meanwhile every time his daughter asks about him, she tells a white lie.
+Meanwhile, every time his daughter asks about him, she tells a white lie.

 “I keep telling her he promised me he will be all right,” she said.